 Mr Bobby Chin, Mrs Christina Ong, Mr Low Check Kian and Mr Gautam Banerjee are board members of organisations that purchase services and/or equipment from the Singtel Group in the ordinary course of business.
 The Directors' roles in those organisations are non-executive in nature and they are not involved in the day-to-day conduct of the business of those organisations.
 In addition, Mrs Ong is a partner of Allen & Gledhill LLP (A&G).
 A&G provides legal services to, and receives fees from, the Singtel Group.
 However, Mrs Ong has an interest of less than 5% in A&G. Mrs Ong is also on the board of Oversea-Chinese Banking Corporation Limited, which provides banking services in the ordinary course of business to the Singtel Group.
-The Board is of the view that the abovementioned relationships do not impair the Directors' ability to act with independent judgement in the discharge of their responsibilities as Directors as the revenues arising from such relationships are not significant.
+The Board is of the view that the abovementioned relationships do not interfere with the exercise of the Directors' independent business judgement in the best interests of Singtel.

-Mr Venky Ganesan is a director of BitSight Technologies, Inc (Bitsight).
+Mr Venky Ganesan is a director of BitSight Technologies, Inc (BitSight).
 Singtel's subsidiary, Singtel Innov8 Pte Ltd, has an interest of less than 2% in BitSight.
 The investment in BitSight by Singtel Innov8 Pte Ltd was made independent of Mr Ganesan's association with Singtel.
-The Board is of the view that the above relationship does not impair Mr Ganesan's ability to act with independent judgement in the discharge of his responsibilities as a Director.
+The Board is of the view that the abovementioned relationships do not interfere with the exercise of Mr Ganesan's independent business judgement in the best interests of Singtel.